 Our society is set up to take natural resources, make them into things, and then dispose of them when they’re no longer deemed useful.
 This is known as the linear economy.

 People talk more and more about the circular economy.
-This means creating and using products which are designed to go from earth to earth with minimum impact on the environment.
+This means creating and using products designed to go from earth to earth with minimum environmental impact.
 It’s about keeping materials and products in use for as long as possible by making them durable, repairable and upgradeable.
 When they are finally no longer wanted, the ‘waste’ material is used to make new products or, for organic material, returned to the soil.
 And everything is powered by renewable energy.
-The following video is a great explanation on the fundamental change required.
+The following video is a great explanation of the fundamental change required.